3 Ways I Approach Goals to Combat Procrastination

 This time around, instead of going to the computer I decided to turn off the computer and create and publish a journal that I could write in and associate every emotion I was feeling from my experiences and thoughts.
 It was then I discovered how much of my distress was associated with technology.
 Using it daily was adding to the pressures of life and I needed a break from that too.

 Hey Lifestylers!
 Just a heads up!
-I might earn commission from Amazon Faves & Finds If you click an affiliate link on this website or in this specific post if make a purchase!
+I might earn commission from Amazon Faves & Finds If you click an affiliate link on this website or in this specific post if you make a purchase!
 Read More

 Now, anytime, I feel like I am feeling overwhelmed or in my feelings, I shut down all my technology and electronics, go somewhere peaceful and pull out my Attitude of Gratitude Journal.